control/paypad/_posts/2012-07-27-pay-pad-for-stripe.md

+---
+layout: post
+title: "Version 1.0.1 in the App Store!"
+excerpt:
+  We believe that it should be simple to keep track of your business financials no matter where you are.
+As small business owners, we aren't always around a computer.
+We might be at a coffee shop, on a golf course, in a meeting, or on a plane.
+Keeping track of real-time financials should not require us to be tied to an office.
+---

 #Version 1.0.1 in the App Store!

 Pay Pad for Stripe is the first iPad app built for the [Stripe](http://www.stripe.com) API.